-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820)- Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13").
-The amendments on changes in unrealized gains and losses, the range and weighted-average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
-All other amendments should be applied retrospectively to all periods presented upon their effective date.
-ASU 2018-13 is effective for annual periods, and interim periods within those years, beginning after December 15, 2019 for all entities.
-The adoption of this standard will not have a material impact on the Company's consolidated financial statements.
+2018-13").
+The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty are to be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
+All other amendments are to be applied retrospectively to all periods presented upon their effective date.
+The Company adopted the new guidance as of January 1, 2020.
+The adoption did not have a material impact on the Company's financial position or results of operations.
+The adoption resulted in the incremental disclosures within Note 3 - Financial Instruments and Fair Value Measurements.

-In August 2018, the FASB issued ASU No. 2018-15, Internal-Use Software (Subtopic 350-40) ("ASU 2018-15"), which clarifies the accounting for implementation costs in a cloud computing arrangement.
+In August 2018, the FASB issued ASU No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software - (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15"), which clarifies the accounting for implementation costs in a cloud computing arrangement.
 ASU 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-The standard is effective for annual periods, and interim periods within those years, beginning after December 15, 2019 for public companies.
-The adoption of this standard will not have a material impact on the Company's consolidated financial statements.
+The Company adopted the new guidance as of January 1, 2020.
+Any capitalizable software implementation costs incurred during the nine months ended September 30, 2020 were immaterial for capitalization, therefore the adoption did not have a material impact on the Company's consolidated financial statements.

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which simplifies the accounting for income taxes.
 The standard is effective for annual periods, and interim periods within those years, beginning after December 15, 2020 for public companies.
 Early adoption is permitted.
-The Company plans to early adopt ASU 2019-12 on January 1, 2020.
-The Company does not expect the adoption of this standard to have a material impact on the Company's consolidated financial statements.
+The Company elected to early adopt ASU 2019-12 on January 1, 2020.
+The adoption did not have a material impact on the Company's consolidated financial statements.